FrancoisChastel/h/report.md

 /h/config.py : The complexity of the function is due to their binding strategy and the complexity should be high.

+/h/accounts/schemas.py serialize(self, node, appstruct): Complexity due to different cases of user being invalid or reset code being invalid.
+Complexity shouldn't be high.

+/h/accounts/schemas.py serialize(self, node, cstruct): Complexity due to reset code having various states, such as invalid and nonexistent.
+In order to accomodate for all these cases, the complexity must be high.

 2. Are the functions just complex, or also long?

 The functions routes, __init__ and config are long function but not especially complex compare to the navbar function that is little more complex.
+The functions in schemas.py are not very long; the length mainly comes from many if statements for many different cases.

 3. What is the purpose of the functions? h/routes.py : This function aim to map the APIs routes and the python's function inside the project.